 When you need health care, you have a variety of options.
 It is important to remember that the hospital emergency room is for life-threatening or very serious conditions that require immediate care.
-If you do not have a lifethreatening condition, choose another option below.
+If you do not have a life-threatening condition, choose another option below.

 Virtual Visits - See and talk to a doctor via your smartphone, tablet or computer for non-emergency medical conditions.
-PPO members pay a \$0 copay.
-HDHP members pay a \$49 service cost until the deductible is met, then pay 20% of that service..
+When using UnitedHealthcare's Virtual Visits service, PPO members pay a \$0 copay.
+HDHP members pay a \$49 service cost until the deductible is met, then pay 20% of that service.